 Eastern Lowland Gorillas

 This sub-specie can be found within the Democratic republic of Congo inhabiting the lower areas of the tropical rainforests in the eastern part of the country.
-Due to human encroachment the size of their habitat has reduced from its initial size of 8,000 square miles to just 5,500 square miles occupying approximately 13% of what was previously original habitat.
+Due to human encroachment, the size of their habitat has reduced from its initial size of 8,000 square miles to just 5,500 square miles occupying approximately 13% of what was previously original habitat.
 The eastern lowland gorilla has a squat body, short muzzle and large hands.
 When standing on two feet they can also reach a height between 4 ft to 5.5 feet with an average body weight of 450 lb.

 Western Lowland Gorillas

 This gorilla subspecies is the most widespread and has the largest population of individuals.
 These are found within Congo and Cameroon area and they live in different habitats including rainforests and swamps.
 Physically they are smaller compared to other gorilla subspecies, with wider skulls, smaller ears, brown grey coats and reddish brown chests.
 Their exact population is not known since a number of them leave within the depth of the verdant Forest within their habitats.
-Nonetheless they are also considered as an endangered species with poaching and encroachment on their natural habitat being the largest challenge they face.
+Nonetheless, they are also considered an endangered species with poaching and encroachment on their natural habitat being the largest challenge they face.

 Similarities and Differences between the eastern gorillas and western gorillas (All 5 Different Types of Gorillas in Africa)

 Both species of gorillas live in the tropical as well as subtropical area of Africa; however one would wonder what is the major difference between these two gorilla species?
 Well the biggest difference between these two is the sound they use while communicating as well as the size of their nose.
 In addition, the Eastern gorillas generally appear bigger in size compared to their Western counterparts.